 148 Apps - 4/5 "Fun is definitely how I’d describe Only One"

-Only One is an arena style sword fighting game where you grab a magic sword declaring yourself the 'Only One' and then proceed to push and destroy waves of enemies off a pillar in the sky.
+Only One is an epic arena style sword fighting game where you grab a magic sword declaring yourself the 'Only One' and then proceed to push and destroy waves of enemies off a pillar in the sky.
 You don't fight for glory, you fight to survive!

-Defeat your enemies in gruelling combat or take the easy way out and push them off the pillar to their deaths down below
+Defeat your enemies in gruelling combat or take the easy way out and push them off the pillar to their death down below

 Gain powers and strength with a wide variety of abilities and upgrades.
-Fight over 70 waves and 7 bosses while you litter the tiny battlefield with bodies and blood to ultimately become the only one left standing!
+Hack and slash through over 70 waves and 7 bosses while you litter the tiny battlefield with bodies and blood to ultimately become the only one left standing!

 - Awesome retro pixel art graphics and music